swirl

 And to Deepinder Cheema from good ol' England who shed light on the origins of the swirl design and also provided us with with scans and additional information!

-And to Adam Kaufmann from Switzerland who provided additional information concerning the Swiss release of 6360 011 (featured on the 1st UK LP page, though)!
+And to Adam Kaufmann from Switzerland who provided additional information concerning the Swiss release of 6360 011!

 And to Michel Veenstra from The Netherlands who sent us additional information on Dutch releases!